• Skip to primary navigation

 Check (no processing fees)

-To avoid processing fees, you can skip the credit card section on the registration form and send a check made to Edens Meats.
+To avoid processing fees, you can skip the credit card section on the registration form and send a check made to Edens Farm.
 Send to the following address.

 9811 NC Hwy 86 N, Cedar Grove, NC 27231